Lewis & Clark Law School students produce three law reviews:

-The existing Editorial Board elects an incoming board by majority vote, following input by the entire Animal Law staff.
-Positions include Editor-in-Chief, Managing Editor, Articles Editor, Form and Style Editor, Legislative Review Editor, and Business Editor.
-Board members may elect to receive two credits per year as second year students, and four credits per year as third and fourth year students.
-The Editor-in-Chief may elect to receive up to six credits per year.
+The existing Editorial Board elects an incoming board by majority vote, following input by the entire ALR staff.
+Positions include Editor-in-Chief, Managing Editor, Executive Editor, Form and Style Editor, Submissions Editor, and Symposium Editor.

 The entire staff may distribute their credits between the fall and spring semesters as they choose.
 Credit will be given for accurate, thorough work that is completed on time.
 Academic credit for participation in Animal Law is acknowledged on transcripts and in the commencement program.